Conformal and extrinsic upper bounds for the harmonic mean of Neumann and Steklov eigenvalues

-Beside Neumann eigenvalues, Steklov eigenvalues are intensively studied for a compact Riemannian manifold $(M, g)$ with nonempty boundary $\partial M$.
-A real numbers $\sigma$ is called a Steklov eigenvalue if there exists a non-zero function $u$ (which is called the Steklov eigenfunction corresponding to $\sigma$) on $M$ satisfying
+Besides Neumann eigenvalues, Steklov eigenvalues are intensively studied for a compact Riemannian manifold $(M, g)$ with nonempty boundary $\partial M$.
+A real number $\sigma$ is called a Steklov eigenvalue if there exists a non-zero function $u$ (which is called the Steklov eigenfunction corresponding to $\sigma$) on $M$ satisfying

 where $\nu$ is the outward normal on $\partial M$.